w3c/permissions-ws-2022/papers/Jin-Permission-Position.md

 ## Topic

 I hope to lead discussions on **creating a virtuous cycle ecosystem for privacy**.
-Namely, can we enable a new ecosystem where building trustworthy systems is rewarded, and developers compete to guarantee greater user protection, not less.
+Namely, I am interested in enabling a new ecosystem where building trustworthy systems is rewarded, and developers compete to guarantee greater user protection, not less.
 This discussion falls under the proposed scope - **permission transparency, accountability, and control**.